tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: refactor Food
 - TBD: refactor Weapon
 - TBD: refactor Switch
+- TBD: refactor Creature / attack() => 'attack x with y'
+	- TBD: move to algorithmic key generation (gets rid of whole show_dict; big parts of give_dict)
+	- TBD: re-org attack and attack_burt to enable modes: validate, exe_std, exe_silent, exe_creature
+	- TBD: re-org to identify 'attacker' and 'winner'
+	- TBD: re-code attack / attack_burt response correctly based on in-line notes
+		- TBD: change to 'attack x with y' (default to obj in hand?); Maybe hedgehog laughs at an attack with a non-weapon?
+	- TBD: eliminate attack_burt method
 - TBD: create Surface class!! (was 'Shelf')
 	- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
 	- put initial shelf in Main Hall